Plastic Pyrolysis Plant

 30 Day Continuous Operation

-Oil-Gas Anti-Polymerization Condensation Technology utilizes spray condensation to rapidly lower oil-gas temperature.
+Oil-Gas Anti-Polymerization Condensation Technology utilizes spray condensation to lower oil-gas temperature rapidly.
 This prevents olefin polymerization that can clog oil-gas pipelines and machine.
-The technology minimizes machine shutdowns and maintenance.
-Finally, it benefits your plastic pyrolysis investment through:
+The technology minimizes shutdowns and maintenance of the BLL-30 continuous pyrolysis plant.
+Finally, it benefits your plastic pyrolysis investment:

 Annual Profit Reference: PE plastic | 6,000 tons/year | 90% oil yield | $550/ton → $2,970,000/year